jclouds/jclouds-site/guides/rackspace.md

 You can access Cloud Auto Scale with the jclouds rackspace-autoscale API by specifying the Auto Scale provider "rackspace-autoscale-us".
 There is no -uk provider at this time.

-1. The Rackspace compatible API for Auto Scale is org.jclouds.rackspace.autoscale.v1.AutoscaleApi - All other APIs for working with Auto Scale are accessible via the [AutoscaleApi](http://javadocs-labs-openstack.jclouds.cloudbees.net/org/jclouds/rackspace/autoscale/v1/AutoscaleApi.html).
+1. The Rackspace compatible API for Auto Scale is org.jclouds.rackspace.autoscale.v1.AutoscaleApi - All other APIs for working with Auto Scale are accessible via the [AutoscaleApi](http://jclouds-javadocs.elasticbeanstalk.com/org/jclouds/rackspace/autoscale/v1/AutoscaleApi.html).
-1. You can find these APIs in the latest [Javadoc](http://javadocs-labs-openstack.jclouds.cloudbees.net/).

 ### <a id="autoscale-source"></a>The Source Code